royqh1979/RedPanda-CPP/BUILD.md

 It is possible to build Red Panda C++ for foreign architectures using targets’ native toolchains with QEMU user space emulation.

-Note: Always run emulated native build **in containers**.
+Note: Always run emulated native build **in containers or jails**.
 Mixing architectures may kill your system.

-For Linux host, install statically linked QEMU user space emulator (package name is likely `qemu-user-static`) and make sure that binfmt support is enabled.
+For Linux or BSD host, install statically linked QEMU user space emulator (package name is likely `qemu-user-static`) and make sure that binfmt support is enabled.

 For Windows host, Docker and Podman should have QEMU user space emulation enabled.
 If not,
 * For Docker: